Alex Verdugo Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks sixth in the league.

-- The Mariners have a 3.84 team ERA that ranks fifth across all MLB pitching staffs.
+- The Mariners have a 3.82 team ERA that ranks fifth among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).

+- Miller (7-3) gets the starting nod for the Mariners in his 15th start of the season.
+He has a 3.96 ERA in 75 2/3 innings pitched, with 71 strikeouts.

-- In his most recent appearance on Tuesday against the Minnesota Twins, the righty tossed four innings, allowing five earned runs while surrendering seven hits.
+- The righty's most recent appearance was on Wednesday against the Minnesota Twins, when he went 5 2/3 innings, surrendering six earned runs while allowing eight hits.

+- In 14 games this season, the 24-year-old has amassed an ERA of 3.96, with 8.5 strikeouts per nine innings.
+Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.